Genealogy Images of History

 BOWMAN, Sarah A. * - 1840 - 60's era.
 Location - AZ, TN, TX, Mexico.
 Subject of story entitled "THE GREAT WESTERN" by Flora Hicks who writes of the life and times of Sarah Burdette (ne Mrs. Sarah A. Bowman) who, because of her size, was nick-named The Great Western when she served the U. S. Army in various camps and forts - receiving adulation from all - as published in this old and complete western magazine.

-BOWMAN, William H. * Sergeant (Penn Laird, Virginia –WW 1 Honor Roll – Killed in Action).
+BOWMAN, William H. * Sergeant (Penn Laird, Virginia –WW 1 Honor Roll – Killed in Action)

 BOWNESS, Harry * Sergeant, (Montrose, P.E.I.
-Canada -WW 1 Honor Roll - Killed in Action).
+Canada -WW 1 Honor Roll - Killed in Action)

 BOX-CAR STATION HOUSE * - Era 1913 - Site: Oregon country.
 Named in story of young man, John Hammitt who traveled to Oregon and lived out his life in the community as saved from this old complete, rare western magazine.